danstafford/danstafford.github.io/docs/home.md

 # Using the Javascript Fetch API

 Here is a short tutorial on how to use the Javascript Fetch API.
-In this tutorial we will create a basic HTML webpage and Javascript file that will use the Fetch API's fetch() method to retrieve and display data from the [Open Brewery DB](https://www.openbrewerydb.org/) API.
+In this tutorial we will create a basic HTML webpage and a Javascript file that will use the Fetch API's fetch() method to retrieve and display data from the [Open Brewery DB](https://www.openbrewerydb.org/) API.

 ## What is the Fetch API and why use it?